 8.2 Setoff .
 If Buyer and Seller are each required to pay an amount in the same Month, then such amounts with respect to each Party may be aggregated and the Parties may discharge their obligations to pay through netting, in which case the Party, if any, owing the greater aggregate amount may pay to the other Party the difference between the amounts owed.
 Each Party reserves to itself all rights, setoffs, counterclaims and other remedies and defenses (to the extent not expressly herein waived or denied) which such Party has or may be entitled to arising from or out of this Agreement.
 The obligations to make payment under this Agreement or any other agreement between the Parties may be offset against each other, set off or recouped therefrom.

 8.3 Audit .
 Each Party (and its representatives) has the right, at its sole expense and during normal working hours, to examine the records of the other Party to the extent reasonably necessary to verify the accuracy of any statement, charge or computation made pursuant to this Agreement.
 If requested, a Party shall provide to the other Party statements evidencing the quantities of Energy delivered at the Delivery Points.
-If any such examination reveals any inaccuracy in any statement, the necessary adjustments in such statement and the payments thereof will be promptly made and shall bear interest calculated at the Interest Rate from the date the overpayment or underpayment was made until paid; provided, however, that any such audit must be commenced within one Year of the statement giving rise to the same, and must be completed within three Months after the commencement thereof, and provided, further, that the Party not requesting the audit has only one Year after the completion of the audit to challenge the results thereof; and provided, further, that this Section 83 will survive any termination of this Agreement for a period of one (1) Year from the date of such termination for the purpose of such statement and payment objections.
+If any such examination reveals any inaccuracy in any statement, the necessary adjustments in such statement and the payments thereof will be promptly made and shall bear interest calculated at the Interest Rate from the date the overpayment or underpayment was made until paid; provided, however, that any such audit must be commenced within one Year of the statement giving rise to the same, and must be completed within three Months after the commencement thereof, and provided, further, that the Party not requesting the audit has only one Year after the completion of the audit to challenge the results thereof; and provided, further, that this Section 8.3 will survive any termination of this Agreement for a period of one (1) Year from the date of such termination for the purpose of such statement and payment objections.

 ARTICLE 9 assignment; BINDING EFFECT